Architecture of Kosovo: Serbian period

-The church of the monastery in Deçan/Decani was built by a Franciscan Friar from Kotor called Vita (Vitus).
+The church of the monastery in Deçan was built by a Franciscan Friar from Kotor called Vita (Vitus).
 The building is of the Romanesque and Gothic architectural styles.
 The style it was built in is influenced by Western tradition while the main dome of the church links it with Byzantine traditions.
 The external part of the church contains details made of marble of different colors decorated with sculpture, while the interior part contains Byzantine frescoes.
 Most of the original marble furniture is still in the church which is uncommon for churches of this period from the Balkans.
 The church was founded by the Serbian king Stefan Dečanski (1321–31) and it was constructed as his mausoleum.

 Ottoman period

+The Imperial Mosque, also known as King's Mosque (Xhamia e Mbretit), is a mosque built in 1461 by Sultan Mehmed II.
+Based on the monument, structure, construction way and decorative elements it ranks among the most important buildings of Islamic architecture in Eastern Europe.

-Jashar Pasha Mosque is 16th-century mosque located in the historical center of Prishtina and it is one of the oldest buildings in Prishtina.
+Jashar Pasha Mosque is a 16th-century mosque located in the historical center of Pristina and it is one of the oldest buildings in Pristina.
 The mosque has a prayer hall, a porch and a minaret and it is covered with a cupola.
 It is an architectural monument of Kosovan style with oriental influences.